akka/akka/akka-docs/src/main/paradox/persistence.md

  * @scala[`PersistentActor`]@java[`AbstractPersistentActor`]: Is a persistent, stateful actor.
 It is able to persist events to a journal and can react to them in a thread-safe manner.
 It can be used to implement both *command* as well as *event sourced* actors.
-When a persistent actor is started or restarted, journaled messages are replayed to that actor so that it can recover internal state from these messages.
+When a persistent actor is started or restarted, journaled messages are replayed to that actor so that it can recover its state from these messages.
  * @scala[`AtLeastOnceDelivery`]@java[`AbstractPersistentActorAtLeastOnceDelivery`]: To send messages with at-least-once delivery semantics to destinations, also in case of sender and receiver JVM crashes.
  * `AsyncWriteJournal`: A journal stores the sequence of messages sent to a persistent actor.
 An application can control which messages are journaled and which are received by the persistent actor without being journaled.
 Journal maintains `highestSequenceNr` that is increased on each message.
 The storage backend of a journal is pluggable.
 The persistence extension comes with a "leveldb" journal plugin, which writes to the local filesystem.
 Replicated journals are available as [Community plugins](http://akka.io/community/).
- * *Snapshot store*: A snapshot store persists snapshots of a persistent actor's internal state.
+ * *Snapshot store*: A snapshot store persists snapshots of a persistent actor's state.
 Snapshots are used for optimizing recovery times.
 The storage backend of a snapshot store is pluggable.
 The persistence extension comes with a "local" snapshot storage plugin, which writes to the local filesystem.
 Replicated snapshot stores are available as [Community plugins](http://akka.io/community/)
  * *Event sourcing*.
 Based on the building blocks described above, Akka persistence provides abstractions for the